Zambia is a landlocked nation in Africa’s southern region.

-From a continental perspective, $4.3 billion or 47.2% of Zambian exports by value were delivered to European countries while 29% were sold to Asian importers.
-Zambia shipped another 19.9% worth of goods to fellow African nations with just 0.1% going to importing customers in North America.
+From a continental perspective, 43.9% of Zambia’s exports by value were delivered to European countries while 32.9% were sold to importers in Asia.
+Zambia shipped another 23.1% worth of goods to fellow African nations.
+Tinier percentages went to North America (0.1%), Latin America excluding Mexico but including the Caribbean (0.02%) then Oceania led by Australia (also 0.02%).

 Zambia’s Top 10 Exports

-At the more granular four-digit Harmonized Tariff System code level, Zambia’s most valuable exported products are unrefined copper (47.9% of the total) and refined copper (24.5%).
-Those two items are far ahead of Zambia’s other exported commodities including sulphuric acid (1.9%) and cobalt (1.3%).
+At the more granular four-digit Harmonized Tariff System code level, Zambia’s most valuable exported products are unrefined copper (54.1% of the total) and refined copper (16.4%).
+Exported copper ranks far ahead of Zambia’s other exported commodities including sulphuric acid (2.1%), precious and semi-precious stones (2%) then sugar (1.7%).

 The following types of Zambian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.